 3. Support from a different angle

-Progesterone (your own or prescribed) can be mast-cell calming for some people, so low or irregular progesterone in late cycles/perimenopause can make histamine symptoms louder. menopausespecialists
+Progesterone (your own or prescribed) can be mast-cell calming for some people, which can help reduce your symptoms or severity of them. menopausespecialists

 Safety: If your PMDD includes suicidal thoughts or self-harm urges, treat that as high priority and talk to your provider right away.
 Antihistamines are not a crisis treatment.